 Keep a “hot flash kit” in your bag: a small battery-powered fan, cooling wipes, and a water bottle.
 I learned this from a friend who swore it saved her during business meetings.
 When a flash hits, having these tools within reach makes it manageable instead of mortifying.

 Temperature control at home and work.
 Set your bedroom thermostat between 60-67°F at night.
-Yes, it seems cold, but it’s optimal for sleep during this phase.
+Yes, it’s cold, but it’s optimal for sleep during this phase.
 Invest in moisture-wicking sheets (bamboo or special athletic fabric) and keep a cooling pillow on hand.
 Layer blankets so you can adjust easily when night sweats hit.

-At work, position yourself near windows you can open or away from heat sources.
+At work, position yourself near windows you open or away from heat sources.
 Keep a small desk fan handy.
 If you work from home, this is easier to control; embrace it.

 Trigger awareness changes everything.
 Start tracking what sets off your hot flashes.
 Common culprits include spicy foods, hot beverages, alcohol (especially red wine), caffeine after 2 PM, and stress.
 You don’t have to eliminate everything forever, but knowing your triggers helps you make conscious choices.
 Maybe you skip the spicy curry on days when you have important meetings scheduled.

 Create a cooling bedtime ritual.
-About an hour before bed, take a lukewarm shower, not hot, which slightly lowers your core body temperature, signaling sleep time.
+About an hour before bed, take a lukewarm shower, not hot, which slightly lowers your core body temperature, signaling time.
 Follow with a lightweight, breathable nightgown or pajamas, and keep a second set on your nightstand for when night sweats require a change.

 Your bedroom should become a sleep sanctuary.
 Remove electronic devices; the blue light disrupts melatonin production, which is already compromised by hormonal changes.
 Use blackout curtains or an eye mask.
 Consider a white noise machine to mask disruptive sounds that wake you during lighter sleep phases.